Little Rock nightclub shooting

 Around 2:30 am on July 1, 2017, a shootout occurred at the Power Ultra Lounge nightclub in downtown Little Rock, Arkansas, United States.
 Twenty-eight people were injured and one hospitalized.
-No suspects have been identified.

 Incident

 On July 1, 2017, a mass shooting occurred at the Power Ultra Lounge in downtown Little Rock, Arkansas, around 2:30 AM CST.
 The shootout lasted eleven seconds and started about thirty seconds into a break from a concert by rapper Finesse2tymes.
 An eyewitness stated that the attack happened during the performance and was unexpected, with a large number of individuals lying on the floor in an attempt to avoid the bullets.
 He also stated, "People didn't know whether to run or stay down cause you couldn't see where he was.
 You could hear the gun shots.
 As soon as you saw people trying to run you see them run right back in."

 A video from inside the club during the attack, which included audio of at least 24 rounds being fired in about 11 seconds, was posted by a friend of a victim to Facebook.

 According to the Little Rock Police Department, 25 people were shot and three were hurt in other ways after a dispute that started in the club.
 Those shot were between the ages 16 and 35, with three others injured potentially from fleeing the scene.
 There were no fatalities related to the attack.